Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Experimental setup

 The vapor cell was enclosed in a custom-fabricated heating assembly integrated with a temperature controller (Thorlabs TC300B) to facilitate spectroscopic measurements over a range of temperatures.
 However, the temperature displayed by the controller does not accurately reflect the actual temperature of the vapor cell due to thermal gradients in the heating assembly.
-Four precalibrated temperature sensors were attached at different locations in the cell to accurately determine the cell temperature.
-Two sensors were placed at the opposite edges and two at the center of the vapor cell (as illustrated in \autoref{Experimental schematics}).
+Four precalibrated NTC temperature sensors were attached at different locations in the cell to accurately determine the cell temperature (as illustrated in \autoref{Experimental schematics}).
 The temperature readings from these sensors were recorded using an Arduino Uno, and the average value was considered as the effective vapor cell temperature for subsequent simulations.
-The absorption signal was detected using an unbiased photodetector (Thorlabs PDA36A2) and recorded on one channel of a digital storage oscilloscope (Tektronix MSO44, 4-channel).
-On the other hand, for the frequency reference measurement, the second beam was passed through an electro-optic modulator (Qubig PM7$\_$NIR$\_$25) driven by a $25$ MHz radiofrequency (RF) signal, which modulated the frequency of the laser beam.
-The modulated beam was then collimated using a lens system (L1 and L2) and directed through a mode-matching lens (L3) before entering a Fabry-Perot interferometer (Thorlabs SA30-73 with FSR=$1500$ MHz).
-The transmitted signal from the interferometer, which included sidebands resulting from the 25 MHz modulation, was captured by another photodetector and recorded on a separate channel of the oscilloscope.
+The absorption signal was detected with an unbiased photodetector (PD-1, Thorlabs PDA36A2) and recorded on one channel of a 4-channel digital storage oscilloscope (Tektronix MSO44B). \\

+On the other hand, for the frequency-reference measurement, the second beam was passed through an electro-optic modulator (Qubig PM7$\_$NIR$\_$25) driven by a $25$ MHz radio-frequency (RF) signal, which modulated the frequency of the laser beam.
+The modulated beam was then collimated using a lens system (L1 and L2) and directed through a mode-matching lens (L3) before entering a Fabry-Pérot interferometer (Thorlabs SA30-73 with FSR= $1500$ MHz).
+The transmitted signal from the interferometer, including sidebands from the 25 MHz modulation, was captured by another photodetector (PD-2) and recorded on a separate channel of the oscilloscope.
 This signal provides a precise reference for frequency calibration.
-The rubidium absorption signal and the interferometer transmission peaks were acquired simultaneously within the same oscilloscope time window, ensuring synchronized data acquisition for accurate analysis.
+The rubidium absorption signal and the interferometer transmission peaks were acquired simultaneously within the same oscilloscope time window, ensuring synchronized data acquisition for accurate analysis. \\